 Following are the insurance certificate requirements:

-- NAMM, the Anaheim Convention Center, the City of Anaheim, and the Anaheim Union High School District shall be added as additional names insured on the Exhibitor Appointed Contractor’s “Comprehensive General Liability Insurance” policy.
+- NAMM, the Convention Center Authority of the Metropolitan Government of Nashville and Davidson County, and the City of Nashville shall be added as additional names insured on the Exhibitor Appointed Contractor’s “Comprehensive General Liability Insurance” policy.

-- The Exhibitor Appointed Contractor shall keep an original insurance certificate onsite at all times, to evidence the insurance coverage required herein.
-An original signed certificate of insurance will only be accepted if it has met the requirements: If there are any exhibitor insurance questions email Rain Protection at email@example.com.
-All insurance carried by an Exhibitor Appointed Contractor shall be maintained in force by the Exhibitor Appointed Contractor as long as it is engaged in any set-up and/or disassembly work at the NAMM Show.
+- The Exhibitor Appointed Contractor shall keep an original insurance certificate on-site at all times, to evidence the insurance coverage required herein.
+An original signed certificate of insurance will only be accepted if it has met the requirements: If there are any insurance questions, email Rainprotection at email@example.com.
+All insurance carried by an Exhibitor Appointed Contractor shall be maintained in force by the Exhibitor Appointed Contractor as long as it is engaged in any set-up and/or disassembly work at the NAMM Show or Summer NAMM.

-- Coverage must be provided for all show days as well as move-in and move-out days, January 22-29, 2018, inclusive (“Required Period of Coverage”).
+- Coverage must be provided for all show days as well as move-in and move-out days, June 26-July 1, 2018, inclusive (“Required Period of Coverage”).

 - Workers’ Compensation and Employers’ Liability Insurance or equivalent insurance with a policy limit of not less than $1,000,000.
 Occupational Diseases Insurance as required by the laws of all governmental bodies having jurisdiction.

 - Comprehensive General Liability Insurance, including Contractual Liability Insurance with (1) minimum limits of not less than $1,000,000 each occurrence of bodily injury and death, and $1,000,000 each occurrence for property damage, or (2) minimum combined single limit of not less than $2,000,000 each occurrence for bodily injury and death and property damage.